This is the featured image of the Flying FX with Panning, Pitch Envelopes and Multi-Delay blog article.

-There is no denying that this is a breakthrough technology and is evident in just about every electronic production these days.
-But, this is not the only way to create larger-than-life source movement.
-For example, you could: render a sub-mix of duplicated and hocketed outputs (See Blog: Hocketing and Pointillism) panned to several different positions, use an instruction based sequencer like Csound, or use various delay times to simulate changes in the source’s distance from the surfaces in a room.
+There is no denying that this is a breakthrough technology evident in almost every electronic production these days.
+But this is not the only way to create a larger-than-life source movement.
+For example, you could render a sub-mix of duplicated and hocketed outputs panned to several different positions, use an instruction-based sequencer like Csound, or use various delay times to simulate changes in the source’s distance from the surfaces in a room.
 In this tutorial, I will walk you through one method to provide speedy, alien-like movement to your sounds.
+This is what my flying FX sounds like...

 pic - battery with samples